Daintree River

-This brochure describes the flood risk and previous flooding
+This document describes the flood risk and previous flooding in the Burdekin River catchment.

 Flood Risk

 The Daintree River catchment is located about 100 kilometres northwest of Cairns in far north tropical Queensland and drains an area of 2125 square kilometres.
-The river rises in the Great Dividing Range, approximately 20 kilometres southwest of Mossman.
+The river rises in the Great Dividing Range, approximately 40 kilometres northwest of Mossman.
 It initially flows in a northerly direction before turning southeast, passing Daintree, and finally entering the Coral Sea.

 Previous Flooding